ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 You don't have to read the whole book.
 Several chapters might give you another angle on or another wording of issues than Lectures, but they are not required reading.
 Only Chapter 15 is obligatory, please read it.

 There are some other books worth reading listed on a subpage.
-They are not obligatory but some you may find them interesting, and can be good choices for extra book reading (activity points, see next subsection).
+They are not obligatory but some you may find them interesting, and can be good choices for extracurricular reading.
+See about activity points below.

 Marking Scheme: